-ase use the list below to determine the items that every applicant must bring to the immigrant visa interview. y documents that are not in English must be accompanied by a certified English translation.
-A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
-Unexpired passport valid for six (6) months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
-Three (3) color photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
+ase use the list below to determine the items that every applicant must bring to the immigrant visa interview.
+I documents that are not in either English or Arabic must be accompanied by a certified English translation: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).
+Unexpired passport valid for eight (8) months beyond your intended date of entry to the United States and a photocopy of the biographic page.
+Children may be included on a parent's passport, but it must include a photo if they are 16 years or older.
+Two (2) color photographs of each person applying for a visa (5 cm x 5 cm).
 Please review our online photo requirements.
 Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
-Your original birth certificate and an English translation.
-Your birth certificate should reflect your marital status.
-Marriage certificate, if applicable.
-Divorce decrees, if applicable.
-Police certificates, for applicants over the age 18.
+Your original birth certificate or certified copy, and a photocopy.
+The certificate must contain your date and place of birth, the names of both parents, and an annotation from the appropriate authority indicating that it is an extract from official records.
 Medical examination results in a sealed envelope (if the physician gives you these results).
-Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying). Ар plicants who fall into any category listed in italics below should bring these additional documents: Foi family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
+Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying). Арј plicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
 Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).
-Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).
-If you are married: Your original civil marriage certificate from the town hall and an English translation.
-If you were previously married: Your original divorce or spouse's death certificate, and an English translation.
-If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You obtained a police certificate and submitted it to NVC more than one year ago; and

-3. You still live in the country that issued the police certificate.
+Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails). top If you are married: Your original marriage certificate or certified copy, and a photocopy. rn tc If you were previously married: Your original divorce decree, annulment papers, or spouse's death certificate for each previous marriage, and a photocopy.
+Return to top If you are older than 16 years of age: The original police certificate from your country of current residence and all countries where you previously lived, except for the United States.
+If these three items are all true, you must bring a more recent police certificate to the interview: 1.
+You are older than 16 years; 2.
+You obtained a police certificate and submitted it to NVC more than one year ago; and 3.
+You still live in the country that issued the police certificate.
+For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
+If you have ever been convicted of a crime: Court and criminal records, and a photocopy.
+If you have served in any country's military: Military records and a photocopy.
+If you are adopted: Adoption papers or custody documents, and a photocopy.
+If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, and a photocopy along with divorce records for any previous marriages of either parent.
+If you have ever been deported from the United States: Please obtain Form I-212, Permission to Reapply after Deportation, from the U.S. Citizenship and Immigration Services (USCIS).